Interactions-Nexus/Nexus-Wiki/mainnet/connect-node-to-interface.md

 Use a unique rpcusername and rpcpassword and the same will be used in the username and password field in the interface legacy core settings, IP address replace the default 127.0.0.1 with the node IP address.
 Leave the default port and click save settings.

-{% hint style="info" %}
-In the config file, the 'llpallowIp' IP address should refer to the interface computer
+> In the config file, the 'llpallowIp' IP address should refer to the interface computer.
-{% endhint %}
+{.is-info}

 Use Ctrl s and Ctrl x to save and exit the config file.